clemencehuang/Project_1/README.md

 ## Content and Structure

 ### Header
 The same header is used across the site to hold the navigation bar and the site title.
+The menu sits in a horizontal flow for larger screen sizes and turns into a burger menu for mobile and tablet.

 ### Logos
 * The logo is set in an elegant, gentle font with serif detailing to reference the bespoke service Griefwell offers.
 A special font was used on the hero landing page image to set the scene; a neon yellow was used in deliberate contrast to the otherwise earthy colours of the site, to give a modern twist and add an uplifting element to it.